it-open/SimpleREST/README.md

 - CRUD Helper for easy to use Create, Read, Update, Delete Operations on entities
 ## Added Microservice Avaibility
 Loadbalancing was never so easy
-- Discovery Service
+- Discovery Service (Automatically Check and discover other Services od other or same Computer)
-- Health Checks
+- Health Checks (Every System is checked)
 - Client Side Loadbalancer
-- Long Lasting Messages
+- Long Lasting Messages (Messages will work even if initiater service oder initial target services dies)
 - REST Client + REST Client with Loadbalancing.
+(Make loadbalaned rest calls in just one Line of Code, GET, PUT, POST, DELETE)